 There are two different categories of strategies [100], according to the amount of the program to understand and to the detail of the comprehension analysis.
 For the first category, Littman et al. identified in [54] two different types of strategies that programmers follow: systematic and as-needed.
 In the first type, the programmer tries to understand the whole program before any maintenance activity, as opposed to the second one, where the programmer tries to understand only the parts of the program which are targeted for maintenance.
 In the second category, two types of strategies are identified: shallow [87, 1, 20] and deep reasoning [20].
 Shallow reasoning was introduced by Soloway and Ehrlich in [87], as a strategy followed by programmers, where they scan for critical lines of code and beacons to instantly identify plans in their mental model [1].
-In deep reasoning, the programmer tries to synthesize the program, by analyzing the whole program, and tries to establish causal connections between the functions and objects of the program [100].
-This type of strategy is most used when the program is completely unknown to the programmer, as referred in [27].
+In deep reasoning, the programmer tries to synthesize the program, by analyzing the whole program [100].
+This type of strategy is most used when the program is completely unknown to the program [100].